k-chuang/automate-download-freesound/README.md

 # Setup
-Make sure to install the chromedriver.exe via brew or from the [Google site](https://sites.google.com/a/chromium.org/chromedriver/downloads), and set the location of the chromedriver on your SYSTEM PATH.
+Install chromedriver via brew or from the [Google site](https://sites.google.com/a/chromium.org/chromedriver/downloads), and set the location of the chromedriver on your SYSTEM PATH.

 I installed the chromedriver via [brew](https://brew.sh/)(command is below), and naturally, brew installs packages to /usr/local/bin, which is already in your $PATH, so that is pretty convenient.
 You can always do an echo $PATH to make sure that /usr/local/bin is in it, and if it's not in your $PATH variable, then export it by editing either ~/.bash_profile or /etc/paths/.